paliwodar/paliwodar.github.io/_posts/2016-04-17-beyond-the-buzzword-neural-networks.md

 Ok, we've just gone through pretty basic stuff.
 It was necessary however to illustrate the big picture.

-Now we're gonna take a look at a canonical example of a function that cannot be solved with the simplest linear decision boundary.
+In addition to what has been said XOR is a canonical example of a function that cannot be solved with the simplest linear decision boundary.
 It is easy to observe that while looking at the chart:

 ![Xor_chart_empty](/images/xor_chart_empty.svg){: .center-image .scaled-down-50-image}